SylviaOne/Repo-hub/README.md

-## My son is studying to be a surgeon, I just hope he makes the cut.
+## Someone asked me, what's the ninth letter of the alphabet?
+It was a complete guess, but I was right.